fdb/slarg-website/people/danial-shah.md

 ---
-layout: people.liquid
+layout: researcher.liquid
-tags: people
+tags: researcher
-person_name: Danial Shah
+researcher_name: Danial Shah
 bio: 'Danial Shah is a Pakistani documentary filmmaker and photographer.
 Danial brings a decade of photojournalism experience and contributed to notable publications like The New York Times.
 His short films have graced festivals